billyjojojobulido/hotaru/CONTRIBUTING.md

 ## As A CCL Learner

-How to contribute to the Audio sources
+`Don't worry, you don't have to know how to code to make contributions.`

+### New features